MrGG14/OpenScience/README.md

 -  Expanding our Knowledge Graph with external information.

  ## Requirements
 - Python >= 3.5

 - Gobrid library (uses requests as dependency beyond the Standard Python Library).

-- Docker
  ## Installation instructions
-First of all you need to install Gobrid from Docker as specified in [Gobrid´s containers documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/).
-CRF-only image is recomended.

-To install initialize the docker daemon and execute:
+First clone this repository locally with:
 ```
-docker pull lfoppiano/grobid:0.8.0
+git clone
 ```

-Then you should clone this repository locally.

 Finally, you may need to install the necessary packages to run the code.
 In order to do this go to the github cloned repo through the CMD and go to the '/docs' folder (cd docs).
 Now just run: